-All privileged Classes of Shares will be available, subject to the relevant regulatory approval, through specific distributors in the framework of the services they provide, where the acceptance of retrocession fees is not allowed according to regulatory requirements or based on contractual arrangements with their clients.
+Privileged Classes of Shares are available, subject to the relevant regulatory approval, through specific distributors in the framework of the services they provide, where the acceptance of retrocession fees is not allowed according to regulatory requirements or based on contractual arrangements with their clients.

-Privileged Classes of Shares will be share classes on which the Company will not pay distribution fees.
+Privileged Classes of Shares will be Share Classes on which the Company will not pay distribution fees.

-Privileged Classes of Shares ting Classes of hares Distributing Classes of Shares Additional attributes Normal Variant Quarterly Monthly Annually Hedged Currency FH СН CxH GH
+Privileged Classes of Shars Accumulating C Distributing Classes of Shares Additional attributes Normal Variant Quarterly Monthly Annually Open Currency (unhedged) F С G Hedged Currency FH CH GH